Fournier scores 32, leads Magic over Warriors 100-96

 ORLANDO, Fla.
+(AP)Evan Fournier’s turnaround season is helping the Orlando Magic in the win column.

-(AP)Evan Fournier tied his career high with 32 points and Terrence Ross added 19 points off the bench as the Orlando Magic beat the Golden State Warriors 100-96 on Sunday night.
+Fournier matched a career high with 32 points that included the game-deciding basket, lifting the Magic over the Golden State Warriors 100-96 on Sunday night.

+Fournier, who had a dismal shooting season last year, was 13-for-21 shooting, including 6 of 10 from 3-point range against the Warriors.
+His biggest basket came with 9.3 seconds left in the game and Orlando clinging to a 96-95 lead.

+Fournier went one-on-one with Draymond Green, a former defensive player of the year.
+He beat Green off the dribble and continued through a wall of interior defenders to lay the ball in and give the Magic a 98-95 advantage.

+“This was a big-time win,” Fournier said.
+“There are more opportunities for me (because of injuries) and coach (Steve Clifford) calls my name more.
+I’m trying to make the right play.”

+Terrence Ross came off the bench to score 19 points for the Magic, who struggled to make a shot.
+Orlando shot 42.5% (37 of 87), but the combination of Fournier’s shooting and solid team defense were enough to get the win.

-Jonathan Isaac had 14 points and 11 rebounds, and Markelle Fultz added 14 points and nine assists for the Magic.
+Jonathan Isaac had 14 points and 11 rebounds and Markelle Fultz contributed 14 points and nine assists for Orlando.

 Glenn Robinson III led Golden State with 19 points.
 Eric Paschall scored 17 points and Alec Burks 15 for the Warriors, who had all five starters score in double figures, yet lost for the fifth time in six games.